chili-chips-ba/openCologne/README.md

 2) Create and validate a portfolio of **well-documented examples** that put GateMate resources to good use.
 Be it by tapping into SystemVerilog or VHDL RTL, HLS design methodologies, demonstrating pure hardware FSM implementations, or HW/SW co-design, utilizing SOC techniques, or possibly even reaching into Amaranth and LiteX build frameworks... the goal is to expand GateMate audience, faciliate silicon adoption, and ultimately have it gain a foothold in the market.

-3) Engage with [CologneChip](https://www.colognechip.com/programmable-logic/gatemate">CologneChip) developers to resolve [issues](https://github.com/chili-chips-ba/openCologne/issues) identified in this course.
+3) Engage with [CologneChip](https://www.colognechip.com/programmable-logic/gatemate) staff to resolve [issues](https://github.com/chili-chips-ba/openCologne/issues) identified in this course.

 The practical execution of this strategy is organized into 3 game levels with 9 play milestones.